 - You will normally be based in your company's office so there's not much disruption to your personal life.

 - Travel during the day is likely in order to deliver training sessions, either locally or further afield, and may include absence from home overnight.
 You may also need to travel to multiple sites.

-This area of work is open to all graduates of degrees and HNDs but the following subjects may be particularly helpful:
+This area of work is open to all graduates of degrees and HNDs but you may find the following subjects particularly helpful:

 Business-related or psychology degrees may gain some exemptions from examinations from the CIPD and will aid entry to specialised graduate schemes.

-Entry into training and development is possible without a degree, particularly if relevant experience and skills have been attained.
+Entry into training and development is possible without a degree, particularly if you have relevant experience and skills.